asyncapi/website/pages/docs/migration/migrating-to-v3.md

 ```
 This is the default behavior of the [JSON Merge Patch](https://tools.ietf.org/html/rfc7386) algorithm we use.

 However, in v3, we enforce a rule that `A property on a trait MUST NOT override the same property on the target object`.
-This means that in v3, after traits have been applied this is the full message object in v3:
+This means that in v3, after traits have been applied, this is the full message object in v3:
 ```yml
 messageId: userSignup
 summary: Action to sign a user up.